ONSdigital/sdc-cryptography/README.md

 ###### PyPi

-This repo is available in PyPi at [sdc-cryptography]https://pypi.python.org/pypi/sdc-cryptography)
+This repo is available from PyPi at [sdc-cryptography]https://pypi.python.org/pypi/sdc-cryptography)

 The package is published automatically to PyPi when a tag is created in Github.
 The configuration for this is in the .travis.yml file.